Colonial history of the United States: Middle Colonies

-The Middle Colonies consisted of the present-day states of New York, New Jersey, Pennsylvania, and Delaware and were characterized by a large degree of diversity—religious, political, economic, and ethnic.
+The Middle Colonies consisted of the present-day states of New York, New Jersey, Pennsylvania, and Delaware and were characterized by a large degree of religious, political, economic, and ethnic diversity.

 The Dutch colony of New Netherland was taken over by the English and renamed New York.
 However, large numbers of Dutch remained in the colony, dominating the rural areas between New York City and Albany.
 Meanwhile, Yankees from New England started moving in, as did immigrants from Germany.
 New York City attracted a large polyglot population, including a large black slave population.

 New Jersey began as a division of New York, and was divided into the proprietary colonies of East and West Jersey for a time.

 Pennsylvania was founded in 1681 as a proprietary colony of Quaker William Penn.
 The main population elements included the Quaker population based in Philadelphia, a Scotch Irish population on the Western frontier, and numerous German colonies in between.
 Philadelphia became the largest city in the colonies with its central location, excellent port, and a population of about 30,000.

 By the mid-18th century, Pennsylvania was basically a middle-class colony with limited deference to the small upper-class.
 A writer in the Pennsylvania Journal summed it up in 1756: